Denaman/GlobeTRot/README.md

 ## UX

-GlobeTrot, an acronym for globetrotting, is a site that allows to search for a holiday destination of interest.
+GlobeTrot, an acronym for globetrotting, is a site that allows users to search for a holiday destination of interest.
+Users are able to search for a city and see fitting attractions, hotels and restaurants.

 ## Features: